 - All eight scenarios provided at least a small reduction in drive alone rate and emissions, while seven of the eight scenarios provided at least a small reduction in daily VMT and an increase in daily transit trips. - The two VMT scenarios and the Parking B scenario had positive regional results across all metrics, while the Parking A scenario had mostly positive results, but also minimal changes for job access via transit. - The two Cordon scenarios and the two Roadway scenarios had more mixed results.
 Both Cordon scenarios had small to moderate increases in delay and decreases in job access via auto.
 These appear to be the result of drivers seeking to avoid the charge in the cordon area and remaining on highways or nearby arterials instead of utilizing surface streets within the cordon boundaries. - The two Roadway scenarios saw moderate to large increases in arterial delay, as well as minimal change to small increases in job access via transit.
-These appear to be the result of drivers seeking to avoid the charge on the highways and diverting to arterial streets near the charged roadways. - The two Parking scenarios resulted in the lowest total regional travel cost, as the parking charges were assessed to a relatively small number of drivers within the region.
-1 - The two VMT scenarios resulted in the highest regional travel cost, as every driver was charged for every mile driven within the MPA boundary, even though the cost per trip was relatively low compared to the other scenario types.
+These appear to be the result of drivers seeking to avoid the charge on the highways and diverting to arterial streets near the charged roadways. - The two Parking scenarios resulted in the lowest total regional travel cost, as the parking charges were assessed to a relatively small number of drivers within the region.11 - The two VMT scenarios resulted in the highest regional travel cost, as every driver was charged for every mile driven within the MPA boundary, even though the cost per trip was relatively low compared to the other scenario types.
 As noted above, a specific congestion pricing program could be designed and implemented in a way that could mitigate these negative changes; however, this study did not model the effects of any such mitigations.

-1 The total regional travel cost includes auto operating costs, tolls, parking costs, and transit fares paid.
+11 The total regional travel cost includes auto operating costs, tolls, parking costs, and transit fares paid.

-Table 4 Regional Congestion Pricing Study High-Level Findings
+Table 7 Regional Congestion Pricing Study High-Level Findings

-RTP Goal Metrics VMT B VMT C CORA CORB PARK A PARK B RD A RD B
+RTP Goal Metrics VMT B VMT C COR A COR B PARK A PARK B RD A RD B

 Daily VMT

-Drive Alone
+Drive Alone Rate

-Rate

-Congestion Daily Transit

-& Climate Trips
+Congestion & Climate Daily Transit Trips

-2HR Freeway
+2HR Freeway VHD

-VHD

-2HR Arterial
+2HR Arterial VHD

-VHD

 Climate Emissions

-Cilillate

-Job Access

-Equity (Auto)
+Equity Job Access (Auto)

-Equity Job Access
+Equity Job Access (Transit)

-(Transit)

-Total Regional Travel Cost Med- High Med- Med- Low Low Med Med
+Total Regional Travel Cost Med- High High Med- Low Med- Low Low Low Med Med

-iotai kegion iai iravei Cost High nigii Low Low LOW LOW ivieu ivieu

-Note: Green indicates better alignment with regional goals when compared to the Base scenario
+Note: Dark blue indicates better alignment with regional goals when compared to the Base scenario